-My 110th recipe with the Wednesday with Donna Hay group is Paper Bag Snapper with Preserved Lemon, was chosen for the group by Gaye, and is found in Donna Hay's cookbook Seasons on page 40.
-(This is a Catch-Up Week at WWDH and I have quite a few recipes that I have missed posting along the way, so I am using Catch-Up Weeks to post recipes I made but didn't have time to post at the proper time.
-This recipe was posted by the group on June 18, 2014.)
+My 119th recipe with the Wednesday with Donna Hay group is Balsamic Chicken with Garlic Couscous, was chosen for the group by Margaret, and is found in Donna Hay's cookbook Flavours on page 102, and online here.
+(I am catching up at WWDH and I have quite a few recipes that I have missed posting along the way, so I am posting recipes I made but didn't have time to post at the proper time.
+This recipe was posted by the group on August 6, 2014.)

 The ingredient list: chicken breasts, balsamic, chicken stock, sugar, garlic, couscous, butter, and fresh thyme.

 I try to make chicken twice a week, beef/pork twice a week, fish/seafood twice a week, and the remaining night is whatever it is.
 So a new chicken recipe is always appreciated, one cannot have too many different chicken recipes in my mind.